John R. and Pamela Egan Professor

 The original technology we developed is called EagleEyes.
 EagleEyes allows a person to control the computer by moving his eyes or head.
 The computer senses eye and head movements through electrodes placed around the eyes.
 Here is a recent and moving newscast on one young woman's use of EagleEyes.
-The Opportunity Foundation of America, based in Salt Lake City, builds and distribute EagleEyes systems under license from Boston College.
+The Opportunity Foundation of America, based in Salt Lake City, builds and distributes EagleEyes systems under license from Boston College.
 To really learn about EagleEyes read these EagleEyes stories and watch the video above or this Pay it Forward video.
 Here is a recent OFOA flyer on EagleEyes from Debbie Inkley, the Executive Director and Founder of the Opportunity Foundation of America.

 A free onscreen keyboard program for use with Camera Mouse is available at midastouch.org.
 A free two-level onscreen keyboard program for use with Camera Mouse and EagleEyes is available at staggeredspeech.org.
 The Staggered Speech program is based on the spelling method developed by Rick Hoyt and his brother.

 Muhan Zhang and Deirdre Anderson, two seniors, are working with me to develop a new Google Glass based assistive technology.

 For the past several years Adam Brasel, of the Marketing Department, and I have been examining aspects of the effects of technology and new media on consumer behavior and psychology.
 Adam and I have formed the Marketing Interfaces Lab at BC.
 Here is an article from Boston College Magazine that describes our work.